Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/ml-training.md

    In contrary to AMP, true low-precision training is needed when size of parameters are still too big.
 This is one of the last resorts to sacrifice accuracy for training completeness.
 In this process, all parameters and gradients are in lower precision and are converted back to higher precision after training.

 3. **Reduce Batch Size**
    One of the easiest strategies to adopt when OOM appears is to use a smaller batch size.
 By doing so, we have much less data saved in cache, as the matrix used to compute gradient is much smaller (a scale of O(N) where N is number of parameters).
-However, the risk of slower convergence and lower accuracy is closely related to a small batch size as well.
-When mini-batch SGD is "too close" to SGD, the benefits brought by it will also diminsh.
+However, the risk of slower convergence, unstable training and lower accuracy is closely related to a small batch size as well.
+When mini-batch SGD is "too close" to SGD, the benefits brought multicore processing will also diminsh.
 So be careful when using it.

 4. **Gradient Accumulation**
    When reducing batch size leads to severely poorer performance, and increasing it causes infeasible training, we have a work-around, gradient accumulation, which virtually increase the batch size during training.
 This is easily achievable (see following code):